|

 dumbhead or something.

-When I finished liming the walk, I decided to ask Uncle Joe about
+walk, I decided to ask Uncle Joe about

 Sheila Reller since I'd never dare ask Daddy about something like that.
 I